Invicton-Labs/terraform-null-input-provided/README.md

 It does this by taking advantage of Terraform's typing system.
 If an input is `null`, and is known to be `null` during the plan step (i.e. not a ternary where it *might* be null, such as `timestamp() == "2022-08-16T07:44:12Z" ? "foo" : null`), then it uses a default value of a unique type, and does a comparison of the input with the default value.
 If the input was known to be `null`, it will return `false` since the input variable value will match the unique default type.

 Special cases:
-- The only case we can find where the `provided` output will be unknown at the plan step (`known after apply`) is when the input is a ternary where the condition isn't known until the apply step AND both sides of the ternary are `null`, e.g. `uuid() == "" ? null : null`.
+- If the input may or may not be null, depending on a condition that isn't known until the apply step, even if we know looking at it that the input value will evaluate to `null` (e.g. `timestamp() == "" ? "foo" : null`), then the `provided` output will be `true`.
-- If the input may or may not be null, depending on a condition that isn't known until the apply step, then the `provided` output will be `true` during the plan step (e.g. `timestamp() == "2022-08-16T07:44:12Z" ? "foo" : null`).
+- If the `input` variable is given a ternary where the condition isn't known until apply-time, but both sides of the ternary are `null` (e.g. `uuid() == "" ? null : null`), Terraform seems to discard the condition evalution and knows during the plan step that the result will be `null` regardless of the condition.
+Therefore, the module will return `false` for the `provided` output since the input is known to be `null` during the plan step.

 ### Example: